 The Continuous Process: The Artist as Teacher, The Teacher as Artist.
-Catalog.
+Catalogue.

 New Art/New Material.
 Artwork using nonwoven textile material Lutradur as a medium.

 Under an Urging Moon: Recent Works by Rick Horton.
 Paintings by the NC State alum.
-Catalog.
+Catalogue.

 Photography on the Monterey Peninsula: The New Generation.
-Catalog.
+Catalogue.

 Walking on Heirs: An Exhibition of Fine Antique and New Persian Carpets.

 Finery: An Exhibition of Art to Wear.
-Catalog.
+Catalogue.